technomancy/bus-scheme/README.txt

 for anything serious is (right now) ill-advised.

 Bus Scheme aims for general Scheme usefulness optimized for learning and fun.
 It's loosely targeting R5RS, but varies in huge ways.
+(For the purposes of this project we pretend that R6RS never happened.)
+See the file R5RS.diff for ways in which Bus Scheme differs from the standard, both things that are yet unimplemented and things that are intentionally different.

 == Usage